Malcolm Aitken

-Malcolm Aitken (c.
-1911 – ?) was a college football player.
+Malcolm Aitken (February 22, 1911 – April 24, 1981) was an American college football player.

 University of Tennessee

 Aitken was a prominent tackle for coach Robert Neyland's Tennessee Volunteers football teams from 1930 to 1932, captain of the 1932 team.
-After learning coach Neyland's mother had died, Aitken organized a secret meeting with the team, and vowing to "go out and pay a debt of respect and gratitude o one of the greatest coaches football has ever known."
+After learning coach Neyland's mother had died, Aitken organized a secret meeting with the team, and vowing to "go out and pay a debt of respect and gratitude to one of the greatest coaches football has ever known."
 The Vols later defeated Florida 32–13.
 Aitken was selected All-Southern by The Anniston Star.
 He earned the Torchbearer award in 1933.

 Personal life

 Aitken married Dorothy Wright on September 24, 1934.